Key takeaways

 Take a look at our latest two biotech projects:

-Our bioscience data processing solution is based on cloud technologies for data storage and management and AI and ML for analysis.
+- Our bioscience data processing solution is based on cloud technologies for data storage and management and AI and ML for analysis.
+After our cooperation, the client reduced the time to launch by 30%, increasing data processing accuracy by 40%

-We also created a CMMS for an enterprise client who wanted to remotely manage their precision equipment and improve collaboration between team members.
+- We also created a CMMS for an enterprise client who wanted to remotely manage their precision equipment and improve collaboration between team members.
+As a result, the client increased sales by 65% by improving heavy load capacity by 57%.

 Acropolium knows how to develop biotech software, and we’re eager to help your business reach its full potential in this niche.